Visiting Kuala Lumpur in Malaysia? Look no further!

 · It’s also worth noting there are different ticket types.
 The observation deck category is the indoor observation room (the cheapest option and the shortest queue) or the sky deck which gives you those 360 outdoor views, entry to the observation deck and also the skybox photograph opportunities.
 The sky deck is the one you want for photography as it is all outdoors.

-· The skybox works on a ticketing system and included in the cost of the sky deck ticket.
+· The skybox works on a ticketing system and is included in the cost of the sky deck ticket.
 It’s a glass box that hangs over the city and you can take your own photos in there which we will admit, do look pretty cool.
 That said, the wait time is in excess of 2 hours!
 For us being there only a few days, it just was not worth it.

 We then headed to KLCC park to see the Petronas towers all lit up in all their glory and to admire the dancing water fountains lit up over the lakes, something we would highly recommend seeing.